Diocese of Leeds, Bishop`s House, Leeds, West Yorks, LS6 2BR

 St Joseph, Wetherby

-St Joseph The Worker, Sherburn In Elmet
+St Joseph the Worker, Sherburn In Elmet

 St Mary, Halifax